What is the issue?

-- An isolation (diagnosis) direction was signed on 25 March 2020.
-This direction requires anyone diagnosed with coronavirus (COVID-19) to isolate at home or another suitable location to slow the spread of the disease.
+- An Isolation (diagnosis) direction was re-issued on 13 April 2020.
+This direction requires anyone diagnosed with coronavirus (COVID-19) to isolate at home or at another suitable location to slow the spread of the disease.

 - Anyone who has been in close contact with a confirmed case of COVID-19 should remain in quarantine at home until 14 days after their last contact.
 More information will be provided to close contacts by the department.

-- In addition, as of midnight on 28 March 2020, all travellers arriving into Melbourne from overseas will be quarantined for two weeks in hotel rooms and other accommodation facilities.
+- As of midnight on 28 March 2020, all travellers arriving into Melbourne from overseas will be quarantined for two weeks in hotel rooms and other accommodation facilities.

 - Interstate travellers can return to their home states after fulfilling the mandatory quarantine requirements.

-- If a person in quarantine feels unwell and develops a fever or an acute respiratory illness (for example cough or shortness of breath) they should seek medical attention.
+- If a person in quarantine feels unwell and develops a fever or an acute respiratory illness or other symptoms compatible with coronavirus they should seek medical attention.

 - Call ahead to your GP or emergency department and mention your travel history.